-He worked as Research Fellow at the Centre for Water Systems in the University of Exeter between 2012 and 2016 and prior to joining Exeter, he was working as assistant professor at Amirkabir University of Technology.
+He worked as Research Fellow at the Centre for Water Systems in the University of Exeter and prior to joining Exeter, he was working as assistant professor at Amirkabir University of Technology.
 He has worked on several research projects in the UK and abroad.
 The projects that he has been working on in recent years are: TRUST (Transitions to the Urban Water Services of Tomorrow) funded by the EU and 'Local Nexus Network of Food, Energy and Water' funded by EPSRC in the UK and led by University of Oxford.
 He has (co)authored over 75 peer-reviewed journal papers, conference papers and technical reports (google scholar).
 He has also supervised over 25 postgraduate students in various fields of civil engineering (water engineering, hydraulic structures, environmental engineering and construction management).

 Dr Behzadian is the main developer of the WaterMet2 software tool which simulates and estimates principal flows/fluxes of water, energy, green gas house emissions, treatment chemicals and other materials in an urban area based on a new metabolism based methodology with the aim to ensure effective and efficient utilisation of natural resources in an urban water infrastructure system.
 Development of this new methodology and tool has been part of the research work conducted by the University of Exeter in the TRUST research project and led by Prof Zoran Kapelan.
 WaterMet2 has been demonstrated, tested and verified on a number of case studies during and after the TRUST project.
 Some of these tested case studies are Oslo in Norway, Reggio Emilia in Italy, Kerman in Iran, two small cities on the Galapagos Islands in the Pacific Ocean.